Kayitz Kef (formerly Areivim Hebrew at Camp), a specialty program for day campers across North America, offers all the fun of camp in Hebrew.

 - 76% plan to enroll their child at the same camp and 70% indicated interest in re- enrollment in the Hebrew at camp program for the next summer

-Support for this national initiative has been granted by the Areivim Philanthropic Group including The Steinhardt Foundation for Jewish Life, the William Davidson Foundation, and the AVI CHAI Foundation, and local funding has been provided by the Marcus Foundation, the William Davidson Foundation, the UJA Federation of Greater Toronto, and the Crown Family Philanthropies.
+Support for this North American initiative has been granted by the Areivim Philanthropic Group including The Steinhardt Foundation for Jewish Life, the William Davidson Foundation, the Marcus Foundation, and the AVI CHAI Foundation, and local funding has been provided by the Marcus Foundation, the William Davidson Foundation, the UJA Federation of Greater Toronto’s Silber Family Centre for Jewish Camping, and the Crown Family Philanthropies.